dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 * At least one file system supported.
 If you've been following along you'll have a tempfs that uses USTar which provides everything you need.
 * A program loader capable of loading executable files and running them.

-Ideally when most of the commands are executed by the shell should spawn a new process/thread to be executed, so fork/exec (or equivalent) is useful to have implemented.
+Typically when a command is executed by the shell it will run in a newly spawned process, so it can be useful to have fork and exec (or something equivalent) implemented.

 ### Implementing a CLI